 In addition to conducting evaluations, medical students can get involved with WCCHR in a variety of different ways, listed below.
 If you are interested in getting involved, please contact us at firstname.lastname@example.org.

 - Research.
-We are looking for motivated medical students who are interested in doing research on asylum-related topics.
-If you are interested in doing a research project or in learning more about potential projects, please contact us.
+We place a strong emphasis on collaboration with motivated medical students who are interested in conducting research on asylum-related topics.
+All client data we collect is stored in a secure, deidentified REDCap database that can be utilized for research purposes.
+If you are interested in designing your own project or joining a current project, please contact us.
 See below for resources on how to get a research project started.

 WCCHR Research Proposal Template.pdf